jjadeb/UBCSalary/README.md

 ## Technologies
 The project was made in Jupyter notebooks, using python.

-## Setup
+## Data

 Due to restrictions in distribution of faculty department and job title data, this analysis is not completely reproducible.
-That being said, below are all the instructions I can give on how to make the project run smoothly.
+That being said, below are instructions I can give to making sure the data is availible so that this project runs smoothly.

 **For UBC Salary data**:

 Other than running the code in UBCSalaries_ALL.ipynb, no additional work is needed to collect the UBC salary data.
-When the code is run it scrapes all data availible on this webpage: [https://finance.ubc.ca/reporting-planning-analysis/financial-reports](https://finance.ubc.ca/reporting-planning-analysis/financial-reports).
+When the code is run it scrapes all salary data availible on this webpage: [https://finance.ubc.ca/reporting-planning-analysis/financial-reports](https://finance.ubc.ca/reporting-planning-analysis/financial-reports).
 This scraped data can be found in the data folder of this repository.

 **For department/job title data**: